d3/d3-selection/README.md

 You can pass a third function for exit, too.
 The returned enter and update selections are again merged and returned by *selection*.join.
 By separating enter and update, and by specifying a key function to [*selection*.data](#selection_data), you can minimize changes to the DOM to optimize performance.

 You also animate enter, update and exit by creating transitions inside the *enter*, *update* and *exit* functions.
-However, be careful: the return value of the *enter* and *update* functions is important, as it specifies the two selections to merge and return by *selection*.join.
-To avoid breaking the method chain, use *selection*.call to create transitions.
-Or, return an undefined enter or update selection to prevent merging.
+To avoid breaking a method chain, use *selection*.call to create transitions, or return an undefined enter or update selection to prevent merging: the return value of the *enter* and *update* functions is important, as it specifies the two selections to merge and return by *selection*.join.

 For more, see the [*selection*.join notebook](https://observablehq.com/@d3/selection-join).